certara/pyDarwin/docs/Usage.rst

 #.
 If post run R code is requested, Rscript.exe

-The start up output also lists the location of:
+The startup output also lists the location of:

 #.
 Data dir - folder where datasets are located.
 It is recommended that this be an absolute path
 #.
 Project working dir - folder where template, token and options files are located, this is not set by the user
 #.
 Project temp dir - root folder where model file will be found, if the option is not set to remove them
 #.
 Project output dir - folder where all the files that considered as results will be put, such as results.csv and Final* files.
 #.
-Where intermediate output will be written (e.g. u:/user/example2/output\results.csv)
+Where intermediate output will be written (e.g., u:/user/example2/output\results.csv)
 #.
 Where models will be saved to (e.g., u:/user/example2/working\models.json)
 #.
 NMFE??.bat (Windows) or nmfe??
 (Linux) file
 #.
 Rscript.exe, if used